How could self-soothing strategies help the children you serve?

 CONTEXT

-• Method: Roots Up Video Curriculum 3-5 times per week, assessed teacher reports of children’s readiness to learn, using a continuous assessment, repeated-measures design.
+• Method: Roots Up Video Library 3-5 times per week, assessed teacher reports of children’s readiness to learn, using a continuous assessment, repeated-measures design.

 • Number of students: Approximately 400